Mortgage Pre-approval versus Mortgage Pre-Qualification.

-- Pre-approval can cut days or even weeks off the closing because the lender has already conducted its credit analysis and approved you for a mortgage.
+- Pre-approval can cut days or even weeks off the conditional period negotiated in the Agreement of Purchase and Sale because the lender has already conducted its credit analysis and approved you for a mortgage.

 - Pre-approval will determine your price range and narrow your search parameters.
 Based on your down payment and that pre-approved mortgage amount, you will know how much you can afford before you even start looking for a house.